wp-plugins/wpsc-support-tickets/readme.txt

 * Fixed: You no longer receive an email when you reply to your own ticket (implemented in 4.7.30)
 * Updated: Get rid of delete_ticket.php, reply_ticket.php, and submit_ticket.php and move functionality into /php/publicajax.php
 * Added: The ability to have different custom fields display depending on the selected department while creating a ticket.

+= 4.7.31 =
+* Added: New option which allows you to hide guest emails from the list of tickets

 = 4.7.30 =
 * Fixed: You no longer receive an email when you reply to your own ticket